 Scammers often take advantage of good-natured humanitarians and reach out to people by creating fake charities & donations.
 Fake Charities scams usually demand money.

 Everyone wants to be debt-free and live a simple life; scammers often exploit this.
 Scammers often market fake debt relief schemes and ask you to pay a fake processing fee.
-Sometimes, the scammers can also ask to provide sensitive information like your bank account details, login OTPs, etc.
+Sometimes, scammers can also ask you to provide sensitive information like bank account details, login OTPs, etc.

 As we have mentioned above, there are phishing scam calls that trick you into providing sensitive information like account passwords, credit card details, etc.